beverleyappiatse/HayRajBev/README.md

 - Confusion matrix to visualize errors
 - ROC-AUC for overall model comparison

-## Project Structure
-- `data/` – contains the SMS Spam Collection dataset
-- `notebooks/` – Jupyter/Colab notebooks for EDA and modeling
-- `src/` – Python scripts for preprocessing and training
-- `README.md` – project overview

-## How to Run

-1. Open the notebook in the `notebooks/` folder (works in Google Colab or Jupyter).
-2. Make sure the dataset (`SMSSpamCollection.txt`) is in the `data/` folder.
-3. Run all cells in order to preprocess the data, train models, and view results.

 ## Dataset

 The SMS Spam Collection dataset contains 5,572 English SMS messages labeled as either: